 At least three examples (if possible), with an explanation of why you believe that the individual would be able to do work in the occupations given the hypothetical facts.
 When considering the occupations, your testimony should be current, relevant, accurate, and policy compliant.
 It is generally a best practice to cite occupations that are more common and reflect higher job numbers if possible.
-If you cite occupations that are less common or exist in fewer job numbers, you should be prepared to provide testimony explaining how and why you selected the occupations.
-This explanation may also have to address the information below, including the number of jobs within the cited occupations nationally and whether any apparent conflicts exist between your testimony and how the cited occupations are described in the DOT.
+If you cite occupations that are less common or in which there are fewer jobs, you should be prepared to provide testimony explaining how and why you selected the occupations.
+This explanation may also have to address the information below, including the number of jobs within the cited occupations nationally.